th0masb/jflow/README.md

  - [RichIterator](docs/RichIterator-examples.md)
  - [Iter](docs/Iter-examples.md)

-While these files don't demonstrate everything they contain the most useful functionality and allow you to start using the library straight away.
+While these files don't demonstrate everything they do show some useful functionality and allow you to start using the library straight away.

 ---
-#### Sizing optimizations
+#### Sized iterators

 An aim of this library is that the use of an iterator over a sequential stream should not negatively affect the runtime performance.
 Many operations which terminate a lazy sequence of data (such as predicate matching) essentially just boil down to a single loop and so the difference between using the two data structures is negligible.
 Others (such as collecting the elements into some collection) can be optimized when we have information about the number of elements in the sequence.